compbiofan/SimSCSnTree/README.md

 ## <a name="CNA"></a>Control of CNA size and rate.

 On a branch, the number of the CNA imputed follows a Poisson distribution, the mean of which follows an exponential distribution with p specified by -c (--cn-num).
-The deletion rate as compared to copy number gain
+The deletion rate as compared to copy number gain follows a binomial distribution with p specified by -d (--del-rate).
+The CNA size follows an exponential distribution with p specified by -e (--exp-theta) plus a minimum CNA size specified by -m (--min-cn-size).
+If it is a copy number gain, the numbers of gain follows a Geometric distribution with p specified by -a (--amp-p).

         -c (--cn-num)       The average number of copy number variations to be added on a branch. (default: 1) -d (--del-rate)     The rate of deletion as compared to amplification. (default: 0.5)